chef/chef-server/dev-docs/FrequentTasks.md

   aware that this can change, and perhaps consider using core/rubyXX instead.

+## Updating Ruby Gems via Dependabot (automated)

+Dependabot creates PRs for updating Ruby gems.
+Verify pipeline builds are kicked-off automatically, but it is necessary to verify that they pass.
+Any needed adhoc builds must be kicked-off by hand.

+Some Dependabot PRs will only need passing verify builds.
+Others will need both passing verify and adhoc builds.
+Look at the title of the PR, then consult the lists below to determine what you need to do with the PR.

+Needing passing verify builds only:
+- src/oc-id/Gemfile.lock
+- src/oc\_erchef/apps/chef_objects/priv/depselector\_rb/Gemfile.lock
+- src/oc_bifrost/oc-bifrost-pedant/Gemfile.lock

+Needing passing verify + adhoc builds:
+- omnibus/Gemfile.lock
+- oc-chef-pedant/Gemfile.lock
+- src/chef-server-ctl/Gemfile.lock

+You can rebase the PR's branch onto master by putting:
+`@dependabot rebase`
+in the comment section.

-## Updating Ruby Gems
+## Updating Ruby Gems by Hand

 ### Overview

+For personal sanity, remove all .bundle and vendor directories before starting and after you complete the updates.

 The following Gemfile.locks need to be updated to do a complete sweep.
 We strongly recommend using bundler 1.17.x until bundler 2.1 is out and stable.

-For personal sanity, remove all .bundle and vendor directories before starting and after you complete the updates.
+- omnibus/Gemfile.lock
 - oc-chef-pedant/Gemfile.lock
 - src/oc-id/Gemfile.lock
+  DO NOT update this file unless Rails is upgraded.
-  Due to the rails version, we've locked a lot of dependencies.
+  Due to the Rails version, we've locked a lot of dependencies.
 Make sure we can build and run oc-id before merging to master.
-  You'll need the libsqlite3-dev library if doing this on Ubuntu
+  You'll need the libsqlite3-dev library if doing this on Ubuntu.
 - src/oc\_erchef/apps/chef_objects/priv/depselector\_rb/Gemfile.lock
 - src/chef-server-ctl/Gemfile.lock
 - src/oc_bifrost/oc-bifrost-pedant/Gemfile.lock